mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/elasticsearch/Kinesis-Elasticsearch-Sink-Setup-0.7.0.md

 ### Getting started

-First off, install and set up Elasticsearch version 1.x.x or 2.x.x.
+First off, install and set up Elasticsearch version 1.4.0.
 For more information check out the [installation guide][installation-guide].

 ### Raising the file limit